 The college enjoys a strong reputation locally, regionally and nationally and it works hard to ensure that this status continues, to ensure that students are keen to study here and staff are attracted to work here.
-The college has seen a significant increase in staff satisfaction over the last few years and the most recent survey reported staff satisfaction to be 95% (an increase of 13 percentage points since 2015).
+The college has seen a significant increase in staff satisfaction over the last few years and the most recent survey reported staff satisfaction to be sustained at 95% (an increase of 13 percentage points since 2015).
 In June 2020 the college was delighted to be awarded Pearson's 'BTEC College of the Year', recognising the commitment and passion of staff and students.
-This reputation is enhanced by the recent "Outstanding" Ofsted inspection grade, and by the provision of the college's modern facilities.
+This reputation is further enhanced by the "Outstanding" Ofsted inspection grade in December 2021, and by the provision of the college's modern facilities.
 The college works closely with all the local partner high schools, a range of other stakeholders and external groups and has an excellent reputation in the local community.
-The college has achieved a variety of external accreditations including Dyslexia Friendly, CoLRiC (Council for Learning Resources in Colleges), Mindful Employer status and the Lancashire LGBT Quality Mark.
+The college has also achieved a variety of external accreditations including Dyslexia Friendly, Quality in Careers, Mindful Employer status and the Lancashire LGBT Quality Mark.